 - Are easy to use

 - Have no side effects (unless you are allergic to rubber)

 1. Check the condom pack to make sure the expiry date has not passed.

-3. Make sure the penis does not touch the partner’s vagina, mouth or anus before being covered by a condom.
+3. Make sure your penis does not touch your partner’s vagina, mouth, or anus before being covered by a condom.

 4. Check the condom is the right way up.